AshleyColeman/speckit-breakdown/docs/IMPLEMENTATION_AGENT.md

 # 🚀 SpecKit Implementation Agent Protocol
-## (Phase 2: Execution & Hardening)
+## (Phase 5: Execution & Hardening)

 This document is the **Operational Mandatory Directive** for agents tasked with implementing code within a SpecKit-governed project.
-Your goal is to move the project from a **Validated Specification State** to a **Production-Ready Implementation State** with 100% adherence to requirements.
+Your goal is to move the project from a **Validated Orchestration State** (synced DB) to a **Production-Ready Implementation State**.

 ---